Understanding The Dependants' Protection Scheme (DPS) In Singapore 2023

 The health declaration form is one of the documents enclosed in the welcome package, and you’ll have to complete this form and return it to Great Eastern Life within 21 days from the date of receiving your letter of notification.
 Although all Singaporeans and PRs are automatically enrolled in this DPS, this scheme is not a guaranteed issuance policy, that is why you have to declare your health via the health declaration form sent to you in the welcome package.

-How Does The Dependant Protection Scheme (DPS) Work?
+How Does The Dependants' Protection Scheme (DPS) Work?

 DPS policies can be a beneficial way to help you have a peace of mind with some level of financial protection at affordable premiums, since you can use your CPF Ordinary Account or Special Account savings to pay for the annual insurance premiums.